Value Functions and Optimality Conditions for Nonconvex Variational Problems with an Infinite Horizon in Banach Spaces: Introduction

-The purpose of this paper is threefold.
-Firstly, we establish that in Banach spaces with Gateaux differentiable norm Gateaux subdifferentials of any lower semicontinuous extended function are nonempty on a dense subset of its domain.
-Furthermore, we provide an upper estimate of the Gateaux subdifferential of the value function in terms of the Clarke subdifferential of the Lipschitz continuous integrand and the Clarke normal cone to the set-valued mapping describing dynamics.
-As a result, we obtain the strict differentiability of the value function under the Fr\'echet differentiability of the integrand, which removes completely the convexity assumptions of the earlier works \cite{bs79,bs82,blv96,rzs12,ta84}.
-For the (sub)differentiability of the value function in the context of finite dimensional control systems with a finite horizon, see the lecture notes \cite{fr02}.
+The purpose of this paper is twofold.
+Firstly, we provide an upper estimate of the Dini--Hadamard subdifferential of the value function in terms of the Clarke subdifferential of the Lipschitz continuous integrand and the Clarke normal cone to the set-valued mapping describing dynamics.
+As a result, we obtain the strict differentiability of the value function under the Fr\'echet differentiability of the integrand, which removes completely the convexity assumptions of the earlier works by \citet{bs79,bs82,blv96,rzs12,ta84}.
+For the (sub)differentiability of the value function in the context of finite dimensional control systems with a finite horizon, see the lecture notes \citet{fr02}.

-Secondly, we derive a necessary condition for optimality in the form of an adjoint inclusion that grasps a connection between the Euler--Lagrange condition and the maximum principle.
-To deal with the adjoint variable in dual spaces, we introduce the Gelfand integrals of the Gateaux and Clarke subdifferential mappings, which is a new feature that does not arise in the context of finite-dimensional control systems.
-Furthermore, we obtain the sufficient conditions for optimality under the convexity assumptions, which is an infinite-dimensional analogue of the ``support price theorem'' along the lines of \cite{bs82,ma82,ta82,ta84}.
+Secondly, under an interiority assumption we derive a necessary condition for optimality in the form of an adjoint inclusion that grasps a connection between the Euler--Lagrange condition and the maximum principle.
+Our interiority assumption is weaker than those in \citet{bs79,bs82,blv96,ta82,ta84}.
+On the other hand, when dynamics are described by a control system, such interiority assumption may be omitted.
+To deal with the adjoint variable in dual spaces, we introduce the Gelfand integrals of the Dini--Hadamard and Clarke subdifferential mappings, which is a new feature that does not arise in the context of finite-dimensional control systems.

-For the finite-dimensional control systems, the necessary condition without convexity assumptions using limiting subdifferentials was obtained in \cite{io97,vz97} in the finite horizon setting and the one in the infinite horizon setting using Gateaux, Clarke, and limiting subdifferentials was derived in \cite{ac79,cf18,sa10,ye93}.
-For the control systems in Hilbert spaces, the necessary condition under the convexity assumptions was obtained in \cite{ba78b} in the infinite horizon setting.
-For the semilinear control systems in Banach spaces, the necessary and sufficient conditions without the convexity assumptions were derived in \cite{cf92} in the finite horizon setting.
+For the finite-dimensional control systems, necessary conditions with or without convexity assumptions using limiting subdifferentials were obtained in \citet{io97,vz97} in the finite horizon setting.
+The ones in the infinite horizon setting using Dini--Hadamard, Clarke, and limiting subdifferentials were derived in \citet{ac79,cf18,sa10,ye93}.
+For control systems in Hilbert spaces, a necessary condition under the convexity assumptions was obtained in \citet{ba78b} in the infinite horizon setting.
+For Banach spaces and semilinear control systems, the necessary and sufficient conditions were derived in \citet{cf92} in the finite horizon setting when the set of velocities is convex.